-Pfizer's COVID-19 Vaccine Could Be Recommended For Emergency U.S. Approval Today
+We Just Got One Step Closer To Emergency U.S. Approval For The Pfizer COVID-19 Vaccine

 So what’s next?
 With an EUA in place, hundreds of thousands of doses would be sent out across the U.S. packed in dry ice, as the Pfizer vaccine needs to be stored at minus-94 degrees Fahrenheit.
 Nursing homes and health care workers will get it first, as The Centers For Disease Control and Prevention has recommended.
 The states will make the final decision on who gets the vaccine and when.
 Earlier this month, Dr. Wachter projected that there would be enough shots to vaccinate 20 million people by this January, based on an analysis of data and statements made by Operation Warp Speed — a government project designed, in part, to accelerate the development, testing, and distribution of effective, safe COVID-19 vaccines.
 Dr. Wachter says the entire country — yes 329 million people — could be vaccinated by December 2021.
 But Jessica Malaty Rivera, infectious disease epidemiologist and science communication lead at The COVID Tracking Project, fears that some are overestimating when they’ll be able to get the vaccine.
 “I think people should be calibrating their expectations.
 I myself am not expecting to be vaccinated until fall or winter of next year,” she says.
 “An EUA and a vaccine doesn’t mean that everything will immediately go back to normal.”
 That means masks-wearing and social distancing will still be crucial.

 And, there are some complications.
-Under President Donal Trump, the U.S. only reserved 100 million doses of the Pfzier vaccine in July — about a sixth of what’s needed.
+Under President Donald Trump, the U.S. only reserved 100 million doses of the Pfizer vaccine in July — about a sixth of what’s needed.
 Now that the vaccine is well on its way to an EUA, we’re frantically scrambling to secure more shots.
 The New York Times reports that Trump’s officials could have secured between 100 and 500 million additional doses.
 If an EUA is officially granted, demand will be high, and there will be more people who want the vaccine than there are available doses.
 “In retrospect, [not securing more doses] was a mistake,” says Dr. Wachter.
 “To be a little charitable, we didn’t know then that the vaccines would work and that we’d be in the middle of a hellish spike… Now it’s going to take three or four months until we get to a place where we can vaccinate all the people at high risk of getting sick from COVID.”
 In a surge like the one we’re in now, the difference between having enough vaccines and not is tens of thousands of lives, Dr. Wachter says.

 Advertisement